 It is not about selling your services or products through your content.
-It’s about selling you as a valuable resource for them.
+It’s about ensuring that you are a valuable resource for them.
 This type of nurturing develops a relationship built on trust and respect.

-- Lead generation with content marketing is geared towards finding new prospects that are not currently in your database that may be interested in what you have to offer
+- Lead generation using content marketing helps find new prospects that are not currently in your database that may be interested in what you have to offer

-- Lead nurturing is taking the leads you acquired and cultivating them over time to turn them into prospects and eventually into customers
+- Lead nurturing is taking the leads you acquire and cultivating them over time to turn them into prospects and eventually into customers

 How will you be nurturing your leads generated through your inbound marketing activities?
 What type of content do you plan to provide at each step of the funnel?